aterenin/Waterfall/README.md

 The above will load the kernel `custom_kernel` from the file `kernel.ptx`.
 Then, it will launch the kernel with grid and block dimensions `(gridDimX, blockDimX)` and arguments `(arg1, arg2, arg3)`.
 The API supports the same launch configuration as CUDA, as well as shared memory parameters, and arbitrary arguments.
 All Waterfall classes such as `GPUMatrix` and `GPUVector` can be passed as arguments immediately and will internally be converted as needed to yield expected behavior.

 Waterfall exposes its internals.
-All of its classes expose the underlying `Pointer` objects used by JCuda, which can be used for any purpose necessary.
+All of its classes expose the underlying `Pointer` classes used by JCuda, which can be used for any purpose necessary.

+Waterfall *never* allocates memory internally.
+All memory is allocated by the user when creating matrices and vectors - this simplifies optimization.
+Some operations may perform a memory copy, but most will not.
+Some operations support in-place mode - operations that don't will throw an exception.

+Waterfall classes are *almost* immutable.
+They can mutate only through the assignment operator `=:`, which might change the transpose flag so that it reflects reality, attach matrix decompositions, or other minor needed changes.
+The underlying `Pointer` classes attached cannot change.

+For maximum performance on GPUs, at the moment Waterfall operates exclusively in floating point precision.

+Waterfall checks all of its operations for compatibiliy, and also checks all of the return values given by CUDA routines.
+This simplifies debugging.

-Waterfall is under active development, and strives to be fully unit tested -- coverage is currently close but not quite fully complete.
+Waterfall is under active development, and strives to be fully unit tested - coverage is currently close but not quite fully complete.
 If you have found a bug, please submit an issue.
 We hope that this DSL is useful, and would love your feedback.